Improved Pathwise Coordinate Descent for Power Penalties: Demonstrations

 Figure~\ref{fig:timing} depicts timing comparisons for Algorithms~\ref{alg:fq} and \ref{alg:fo} relative to cold start alternatives.
-We compare Algorithm~\ref{alg:fq} to a cold start alternative that solves \eqref{eq:algre} starting from $\boldsymbol \beta = \boldsymbol 0$, and we compare Algorithm~\ref{alg:fo} to a cold-start alternative that solves \eqref{eq:algre} starting from $\boldsymbol \beta = (\boldsymbol X'\boldsymbol X + \boldsymbol I_p)^{-1}\boldsymbol X'\boldsymbol y$.
-For each dataset, we implement Algorithms~\ref{alg:fq} and \ref{alg:fo} and their cold start alternatives for $10$ randomly selected unique orderings of the $p$ covariates used for coordinate descent.
-In general, both warm start algorithms provide substantial timing gains relative to their cold start alternatives, especially when the number of covariates $p$ is large.
+We compare Algorithm~\ref{alg:fq} to a cold start alternative that minimizes \eqref{eq:algre} starting from $\boldsymbol \beta = \boldsymbol 0$, and we compare Algorithm~\ref{alg:fo} to a cold start alternative that minimizes \eqref{eq:algre} starting from $\boldsymbol \beta = (\boldsymbol X'\boldsymbol X + \boldsymbol I_p)^{-1}\boldsymbol X'\boldsymbol y$.
+Again, both warm start algorithms provide substantial timing gains relative to their cold start alternatives, especially when the number of covariates $p$ is large.
+Perhaps due to the substantial correlations across covariates in all five of the real datasets, speed advantages of using Algorithm~\ref{alg:fo} over Algorithm~\ref{alg:fq} to compute solutions for all $q$ and $\omega$ are more pronounced.
+To assess the extent to which speed advantages of Algorithm~\ref{alg:fo} are driven by performance when $q > 1$, which is less often of interest in practice, we have comparisons of a variation of Algorithm~\ref{alg:fo} that considers only $q \leq 1$ to its cold start alternative and Algorithm~\ref{alg:fq} in the appendix.
+We find that speed advantages of Algorithm~\ref{alg:fo} are only slightly diminished.

-A natural question given the favorable timing results for warm start algorithms shown in Figure~\ref{fig:timing} is whether or not timing gains come at the cost of poorer solutions, which have higher objective values than their cold start alternatives.
-Figure~\ref{fig:objective} compares the rate at which each algorithm reaches an objective within $10^{-7}$ of the lowest objective value.
+A natural question given the favorable timing results for warm start algorithms shown in Figure~\ref{fig:timing} is whether or not timing gains come at the cost of poorer solutions when $q < 1$ and \eqref{eq:alg} is nonconvex.
+Figure~\ref{fig:objective} compares the rate at which each algorithm reaches an objective value within $10^{-3}$ of the lowest objective value obtained using the same ordering of covariates.
 We do not observe that the timing gains associated with Algorithms~\ref{alg:fq} and \ref{alg:fo} relative to their cold start algorithms come at the cost of poorer solutions.
-Algorithm~\ref{alg:fq} tends to provide comparable solutions to its cold start alternative for the prostate, diabetes, and glucose datasets and better solutions for the glucose and motif datasets.
-Likewise, Algorithm~\ref{alg:fo} tends to provide comparable solutions to its cold start alternative for the prostate and diabetes datasets and better solutions for the glucose, housing, and motif datasets.
+Algorithm~\ref{alg:fq} tends to provide comparable solutions to its cold start alternative for all five datasets.
+Algorithm~\ref{alg:fo} tends to provide comparable solutions to its cold start alternative for the prostate and diabetes datasets and better solutions for the glucose, housing, and motif datasets.
+In general, Algorithm~\ref{alg:fo} tends to provide the best solutions.